Counselling and psychotherapy

 The first meeting is an opportunity to talk over the issues and for you to decide if you would like to work with me.
 It does not commit you to anything further and I will usually suggest that you take a couple of days to think it over.

-I normally contract for a fixed number of sessions at first, typically between four and six.
+I normally contract for a fixed number of sessions at first, normally six (this does not mean that you are committed to six sessions, however).
 This allows us a reasonable period of time to see if the process is helpful to you.
-We review progress on the last session and, if required, may decide to continue for a longer period.
+We review progress on the sixth session and decide whether or not to continue with further sessions.

-Meetings are generally weekly, but this frequency can be altered if necessary.
+Meetings are generally weekly and over the years I have found this to be the best frequency, but this can sometimes be altered if necessary.